puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_classic.markdown

 >
 > When you have time, you should read up on [directory environments][directory_environments] and start using them.

-Environments are isolated groups of puppet agent nodes.
-A puppet master server can serve each environment with completely different [main manifests][manifest_dir] and [modulepaths][modulepath].
+Environments are isolated groups of Puppet agent nodes.
+A Puppet master server can serve each environment with completely different [main manifests][manifest_dir] and [modulepaths][modulepath].

 This frees you to use different versions of the same modules for different populations of nodes, which is useful for testing changes to your Puppet code before implementing them on production machines.
-(You could also do this by running a separate puppet master for testing, but using environments is often easier.)
+(You could also do this by running a separate Puppet master for testing, but using environments is often easier.)

 > Directory Environments vs. Config File Environments
 > -----
 >
-> There are two ways to set up environments on a puppet master: [**directory environments,**][directory_environments] and **config file environments.**
+> There are two ways to set up environments on a Puppet master: [**directory environments,**][directory_environments] and **config file environments.**
 >
 > This page is about config file environments, which are deprecated and are more complex to use.
 You should consider moving to directory environments soon.